 \section{Abstract}

-Task-allocation is an important problem in multi-agent systems.
+Task allocation is an important problem in multi-agent systems.
 It becomes more challenging when the team-members are humans with imperfect knowledge about their teammates' costs and the overall performance metric.
-While distributed task-allocation methods lets the team-members engage in iterative dialog to reach a consensus, the process can take a considerable amount of time and communication.
-On the other hand, a centralized method that simply outputs an allocation may result in discontented human team-members who, due to their imperfect knowledge and limited computation capabilities, perceive the allocation to be unfair.
-To address these challenges, we propose a centralized Artificial Intelligence Task Allocation (AITA) that simulates a negotiation and produces a negotiation-aware task allocation that is fair.
+In this paper, we propose a centralized Artificial Intelligence Task Allocation (AITA) that simulates a negotiation and produces a negotiation-aware explicable task allocation.
 If a team-member is unhappy with the proposed allocation, we allow them to question the proposed allocation using a counterfactual.
-By using parts of the simulated negotiation, we are able to provide contrastive explanations that providing minimum information about other's cost to refute their foil.
-With human studies, we show that (1) the allocation proposed using our method does indeed appear fair to the majority, and (2) when a counterfactual is raised, explanations generated are easy to comprehend and convincing.
+By using parts of the simulated negotiation, we are able to provide contrastive explanations that provide minimum information about other's cost to refute their foil.
+With human studies, we show that (1) the allocation proposed using our method appears fair to the majority, and (2) when a counterfactual is raised, explanations generated are easy to comprehend and convincing.
 Finally, we empirically study the effect of different kinds of incompleteness on the explanation-length and find that underestimation of a teammate's costs often increases it.